stormqloud/kazoo-tgbbok/service_plans.md

 # Service Plans.

 This is not cleaned up yet.
-The information is mostly taken from this link written by "cando"
+The information is mostly taken from this link written by "cando" or the 2600hz documents.

 * https://docs.google.com/document/d/1--LCpmRXG4iCYUNcLvMPzt6kQztw12O3BsAoI39jguo/edit
 * https://2600hz.atlassian.net/wiki/display/Dedicated/Service+Plans